eeghor/gender/README.md

 # gender

 Have a name and possibly an email address and wondering whether it’s a male or a female?
 This package gives you the answer.
-For any input you get one of three labels: *m* (male), *f* (female) or *u* (unisex)

 ### Key Advantages

 * Very simple to use
-* Accepts a single string or a list of strings as input
 * Relies on a dataset of 130,000+ unique names
 * Covers [hypocorisms](https://en.wikipedia.org/wiki/Hypocorism) (English only at this time)
 * Makes use of a person’s email address (if available) via searching for names and [grammatical gender](https://en.wikipedia.org/wiki/Grammatical_gender) words in the prefix